Free to USA, Ireland, and UK – OTHER LOCATIONS are calculated at checkout.

 If the ceremony takes place from a pier, you are requested to ask permission from the Harbourmaster.

 Scattering ashes at sea doesn’t require permission.
-However, an exception is California in the US specifically prefers if the ashes are scattered at least 500 yards off the coast.
+However, an exception is California in the US which specifically prefers if the ashes are scattered at least 500 yards off the coast.

 If you’d like to scatter ashes on a family grave you should know that some cemeteries don’t allow this.
 Some cemeteries also charge fees for interment (or burial) of urns containing ashes into a grave.